 Then the Lord God said, “It is not good that the man should be alone; I will make him a helper fit for him.”

 Now out of the ground the Lord God had formed every beast of the field and every bird of the heavens and brought them to the man to see what he would call them.
 And whatever the man called every living creature, that was its name.

 Was Adam the first man created or the first man to have a spiritual connection with God?

-There is significant question about whether the Genesis Chapter 2 account of God’s creation of Adam and Eve in the Garden of Eden is simply an expansion of the Chapter 1 account of His creation of Mankind in His Image, or whether God created mankind generically as the culmination of His plan for populating the Earth and then designated Adam and Eve to be the first members of mankind blessed with a spiritual awareness of and relationship with their Creator.
+There is significant question about whether the Genesis 2 account of God’s creation of Adam and Eve in the Garden of Eden is simply an expansion of the Genesis 1 account of His creation of Mankind in His Image, or whether God created mankind generically as the culmination of His plan for populating the Earth and then designated Adam and Eve to be the first members of mankind blessed with a spiritual awareness of and relationship with their Creator.
 Marg Mowczko has written an illuminating article about the Hebrew terms used in Genesis for mankind, man, and woman.

 I have chosen in this presentation to assume that the latter explanation may have some merit, since there are a number of significant details in the Adam and Eve story that appear to be metaphorical, including the critical “tree of the knowledge of good and evil” (no, it wasn’t a physical tree with fruit that could be chewed and swallowed) and the talking serpent who was clearly a representation, figurative or otherwise, of Satan.

-We will return later to an equally puzzling account given early in Chapter 6 of Genesis about how the “sons of God” related to the “daughters of man” and what the outcome of that was.
+We will return later to an equally puzzling account given early in Genesis 6 about how the “sons of God” related to the “daughters of man” and what the outcome of that was.
 Somewhere along the way you might enjoy reading a very well-researched recent book by Dr. Joshua Swamidass on scientific genealogy that proposes a highly satisfying and integrative answer to the puzzle about our origins.